South Korea: Top Festivals to Check Out When Visiting

 Street Food Extravaganza

 Street food is the heart of festival fun.
 Wander through bustling markets and try iconic snacks like bindaetteok and gimbap.
-These dishes are not just food—they’re a performance of skill and creativity, often prepared right before your eyes10.
+These dishes are not just food—they’re a performance of skill and creativity, often prepared right before your eyes.

 Local Traditional Dishes